 How to back up an iPhone or iPad using iCloud

-Now that you know if you have enough storage for backups, tap Backups in the storage list; you may need to scroll down to find it, especially if you haven’t turned on iCloud backups.
+Now that you know if you have enough storage for backups, tap iCloud Backup a near the bottom of the screen.
 You’ll see any devices that are being backed up to your iCloud account.

 If you don’t see Backups in this list, then none of your devices are being backed up to iCloud.
-Go back to the previous screen; here you see toggles for apps using iCloud.
-Scroll down to iCloud Backup and toggle it On.
+You can turn on iCloud Backups by enabling the first toggle.

-You’ll notice that you can tap Back Up Now on this screen; tap that to perform your first backup.
+A bit lower on the screen, you’ll notice that you can tap Back Up Now; tap that to perform your first backup.
 An iCloud backup doesn’t back up data that is already in your iCloud account.
 So your photos and videos won’t get backed up again.
 However, the backup may be too large for your available storage, or it may reduce your storage so much that you need to make more room.

-After the first backup has completed, go back to the Manage Storage screen, tap Backups, then tap your device.
-You see here when the last backup was performed, how large it is, how large the next backup will be, and then you see a list of apps that want to back up data.
+After the first backup has completed, tap your device at the bottom of the screen.
+You see here when the last backup was performed, how large it is, how much larger the next backup will be, and then you see a list of apps that want to back up data.